 Insurance, health and safety

-For your own safety, please see the information on the university crisis team.
-Please note that excavation leaders are required to send a list of the participants and other details on the fieldwork to Yvonne Haring.
-If you are doing fieldwork individually, you should do this yourself, using the form fieldwork details.
+For your own safety, please check out the information on emergencies and incidents.
+Please note that excavation leaders are required to send a list of the participants and other details via the internship and fieldwork form.
+If you are doing fieldwork individually, you should do this yourself, using the same form.